 In conjunction with a sponsorship by All Saints Catholic School, Northwood Hills Homeowners Association was able to offer one yard sign to each member household FREE of charge.

-If you are a member and forgot to reserve your sign, we may be able to accommodate you.
-If you are a non-member and we have signs remaining, you may purchase one at cost.
+If you are a member and forgot to reserve your sign, we may be able to accommodate you if a future order is placed.
 Email for more information.

 NHHA would like to thank our generous sponsor All Saints Catholic School